A photo of the band Sumo Cyco to represent the topic of the article The Impact Of Trolls: Sumo Cyco's Unwanted Life Story

 A photo of a road sign depicting a troll to represent the topic of the article - The Impact Of Trolls: Sumo Cyco's Unwanted Life Story

-The problem is, as Matt said, somebody can be like, “I love your band, can’t wait to see you next” but the person who says “you guys suck, for some reason, all day it’s rattling around my brain“.
+The problem is, as Matt said, somebody can be like, “I love your band, can’t wait to see you next” but the person who says “You guys suck, for some reason, all day it’s rattling around my brain“.
 I can testify to that as well.
 I can remember most of the horrible comments made to me right back to childhood.
 The positive stuff, not so much.

-As Skye said, “it’s like one step forward, two steps back, right?
+As Skye said, “It’s like one step forward, two steps back, right?
 Every time you see the hate, you take two steps back“.
 Nevertheless, Matt tries to remind Skye and himself that “even though they’re out there hating us, they’re never going to be our fan.
 So fuck them, just weed through that shit, and we’ll take all the ones that like us“.

-However, Skye made a good point when she said “the hate gets overblown too.
+However, Skye made a good point when she said “The hate gets overblown too.
 Like the type of people that have that in their hearts are more likely to comment and the people that are actually happy with their lives don’t comment.
 There’s so many more positive people out there“.
 Which is true.
 According to Matt, Sumo Cyco has “all these other people who have nothing but love for us“.

 Advertisements